Search by Instrument

 Over the years Mrs. Resnick has performed with such diverse artists as Luciano Pavarotti, Art Garfunkel, Arlo Guthrie, Olivia Newton-John, the Moody Blues, Don McLean, Donna Summer, Kurt Masur, and Bobby McFerrin.
-In 1993, she was first prize winner at the Fischoff National Chamber Music Competition as first violinist of the LaStrada String Quartet.
-This performance was released on CD in 1998 to celebrate the 25th anniversary of the competition.
-Mrs. Resnick continues to give recitals and chamber music performances throughout the United States, and is an active violin teacher and clinician.
-She is the founder and director of Suzuki on the Island (formed in 2000), and was formerly a teaching artist for the New York Philharmonic School Partnership Teaching Program and the director of the North Shore Performing Arts Academy Suzuki Program.
-Mrs. Resnick is a member of the Suzuki Association of the Americas.
+She was first prize winner at the Fischoff National Chamber Music Competition as first violinist of the LaStrada String Quartet.

 Alejandra Mahave was born in Chile and comes from a family of professional musicians.
 She is a graduate of the University of Chile, National Conservatory of Music with a degree in Viola Performance and a former member of the Chilean National Symphony, a position she won by audition while finishing her studies at the Conservatory.